tnn1t1s/cpunks-10k/README.md

 Five classes are mutually exclusive: alien, ape, zombie, male and female.
 The remaining classes are not mutually exclusive.
 For example, there is overlap between Choker and Tiara.

 ### Download
-If you're going to use this dataset, please use the CPUNKS-10K API to mint an NFT using the CPUNKS-10K contract and reference the NFT ID in your work.
+If you're going to use this dataset, please use the CPUNKS-10K API to mint an NFT using the [CPUNKS-10K NFT Contract](https://github.com/tnn1t1s/cpunks-10k/blob/main/CPUNKS-10K%20NFT) and reference the NFT ID in your work.
 This will insure the data used in your research is transparent and your work is reproducible.

 ### Baseline results
 You can find some baseline replicable results on this dataset on the project page hosted on colorpunx.io.
 These results were obtained with a convolutional neural network.
 Briefly, they are 18% test error without data augmentation and 11% with regularization.